 Give Your Phone Number

-You can end the email by sharing your phone number you will be using to contact your recipient.
+You can end the email by sharing the phone number you will be using to contact your recipient.
 You can say:

 “Here is my phone number for queries and concerns.”